 As we talk to students and their families about college, we learn what students want, need, and are concerned about.
 You are probably mulling over some of the same questions right now.
-Choosing the right university isn’t easy.
-Hopefully you can use our experience and feel more prepared to make the best choice for you when the time comes.
+Choosing a university isn’t always easy.
+See our list below of the biggest considerations other students think about when exploring colleges.

 #1.
 Place